anonrig/yagiz.co/content/blog/cordova-react-native-swift-whats-next/index.md

 I had a quite prejudice since I thought React-Native or Cordova was doing the same exact thing as Swift: A mobile application.

 Every code written in Swift has a purpose.
 Yes, even the UITableView.
-It creates pain for new developers to get used to it and forces the user to use mainly XCode for development, even though there are solutions in the internet for using VSCode, Sublime or else.
+It creates pain for new developers to get used to it and forces the user to use mainly XCode for development, even though there are solutions on the internet for using VSCode, Sublime or else.

 The auto layout constraints are quite hard for a new developer.
-There are really great libraries such as SnapKit, Cartography exist which aims to solve this ambiguity, but still not the default way of doing it.
+There are really great libraries such as SnapKit, Cartography exists which aims to solve this ambiguity, but still not the default way of doing it.

-Even through all of the things above, the best experience I had as a developer is with Swift.
+Even though all of the things above, the best experience I had as a developer is with Swift.
 There's no JavaScript bridge, WebView to get yourself bound into.
 You can use any library you want, with unlimited access to the device itself.